 Reproductive Endocrinology and Infertility

-The four Reproductive Endocrinologists at the University of Vermont are subspecialty fellowship trained and Board certified.
+The Reproductive Endocrinologists at the University of Vermont are subspecialty fellowship trained and Board certified.
 You can access the biosketches on these faculty members of our Division and Department and are encouraged to contact our Division at the University of Vermont with questions regarding research, education, and clinical issues.

 The Division of Reproductive Endocrinology and Infertility is actively involved in the education of medical students, residents in Obstetrics and Gynecology, and has a distinguished and long-standing fellowship program in REI.
 A senior level clerkship in reproductive endocrinology and infertility is offered to all medical students and involves active participation in surgical procedures, gynecologic ultrasound, clinical practice, and didactic sessions.
 The students work one on one with each faculty member during the clerkship.

-Clinical expertise in all areas of Reproductive Endocrinology and Infertility are offered by the physicians in our Division, including care of women with menopausal issues, endoscopic surgery, advanced gynecologic ultrasound, hormonal disorders, hirsuitism, infertility, pubertal disorders, endometriosis and pelvic pain, premenstrual syndrome, recurrent pregnancy loss, and advance reproductive technologies/IVF.
+Clinical expertise in all areas of Reproductive Endocrinology and Infertility are offered by the physicians in our Division, including care of women with menopausal issues, endoscopic surgery, microsurgery, advanced gynecologic ultrasound, hormonal disorders, hirsuitism, infertility, pubertal disorders, fibroids, endometriosis and pelvic pain, premenstrual syndrome, recurrent pregnancy loss, and advance reproductive technologies/IVF.
 Please access our web site at Fletcher Allen Health Care for detailed descriptions of our clinical activities.
-We welcome providers to reach any of the Reproductive Endocrinologist by contacting the provider access service at FAHC.
+We welcome providers to reach any of the Reproductive Endocrinologists by contacting the provider access service at FAHC.
 Patient appointments are available by calling (802) 847-1400.